lazarusA/CoherentNoise.jl/docs/src/overview.md

 Higher-order samplers include both fractal samplers and modifier samplers.

-Fractal sampler constructors accept another sampler as an input source, and produce much more interesting results by combining the results of multiple octaves of the source.
+Fractal sampler functions accept another sampler as an input source, and produce much more interesting results by combining the results of multiple octaves of the source.

-Modifier sampler constructors also accept other sampler instance as input; and modify their input coordinates or output values in interesting ways.
+Modifier sampler functions also accept other sampler instances as input; and modify their input coordinates or output values in interesting ways.
 Modifiers are the crux of CoherentNoise's composition pipeline support, and allow merging different samplers together, even other modifiers, into a composition of potentially very complex and interesting results.